-- The HTP levels of cues in the cue list are mastered by the fader level. - You can pause a fade by pressing the Stop button above the Go button.
-Press Go again to resume the fade. - You can skip to any cue in the cue list by selecting a "next" cue using Wheel A, or using the left/right arrow keys.
-When you press Go, the cue list will run that cue next. - You can snap back to the previous cue by pressing the Snap Back button (not on all consoles) - On consoles with a Snap button (Arena and Tiger Touch 2), the Prev Step/Next Step buttons will go to the previous/next cue using the programmed times.
-If you turn on the Snap button, the Prev/Next buttons will snap immediately to the cue.
-There is also a User Setting [Chase Snap] which enables this mode on consoles which don't have the button. - You can jump directly to a cue by pressing the Connect button, then typing in the desired cue number, then pressing Enter or softkey A. Alternatively at the top level menu you can type the cue number then press Connect.
+- The HTP levels of cues in the cue list are mastered by the fader level. - You can pause a fade by pressing the <Stop> button above <Go>.
+Press <Go> again to resume the fade. - You can skip to any cue in the cue list by selecting a "next" cue using Wheel A, or using the left/right arrow keys.
+When you press <Go>, the cue list will run that cue next. - You can snap back to the previous cue by pressing the <Snap Back> button (not on all consoles) - On consoles with a <Snap> button (Arena and Tiger Touch 2), when you turn on the <Snap> button the <Prev>/<Next> buttons will snap immediately to the cue rather than going to the previous/next cue using the programmed times.
+There is also a User Setting [Chase Snap] which enables this mode on consoles which don't have the button. - You can jump directly to a cue by pressing <Connect>, then typing in the desired cue number, then pressing <Enter> or softkey A. Alternatively at the top level menu you can type the cue number then press <Connect>. - You can use Key Profiles to set the blue and grey buttons of the playback to have various functions including Go, Stop, Connect, Next Cue, Prev Cue, Cut Next Cue To Live, and Snap Back, see section 10.2.5 below.

-- You can use Key Profiles to set the blue and grey buttons of the playback to have various functions including Go, Stop, Connect, Next Cue, Prev Cue, Cut Next Cue To Live, and Snap Back. - When you lower the fader for a cue list, the HTP channels will fade out, but the cue list will remain active.
+- When you lower the fader for a cue list, the HTP channels will fade out, but the cue list will remain active.
 The section below details how to kill the cue list. - You can use timecode to play back a cue list automatically.
-See section 9.5.5 on page 201. - You can change the time for the next cue by entering the time on the keypad then pressing Go.
-You can jump to another cue and set a different time by typing the cue number then press Connect, then type the time and press Go.
+See section 10.5.5 on page 248. - You can change the time for the next cue by entering the time on the keypad then pressing <Go>.
+You can jump to another cue and set a different time by typing the cue number then press <Connect>, then type the time and press <Go>.